autowarefoundation/autoware.universe/f1tenth/readme.md

 This repo also includes a F1tenth Record-Replay demo.
 This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth car, and then perform trajectory following in the `F1tenth gym simulator` or in `real-world` running Autoware framework.
 Instructions for installing the F1tenth gym simulator are provided.
 The approximate time investments listed are based on running Jetson Xavier NX on `20W 6core` power mode.

 ## Flash JetPack 5.1.1 (rev. 1) to Jetson Xavier NX
-(Approximate Time Investment: 1-1.5 hours)
+(Approximate time investment: 1-1.5 hours)

 There are multiple ways to install JetPack on a Jetson as described in [Jetpack 5.1.1 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-511).
 The recommended ways to install are via the `NVIDIA SDK Manager Method` or the `SD Card Image Method`.
 This repo was tested on JetPack 5.1.1 (rev. 1).
 Other JetPack versions may also work but have not yet been tested.